|

 something new, the transparency of watercolors reveals your every

 move to the viewer.
+This can be daunting to new and experienced

 |